ka3vas/Asteroids/README.md

 There's also a related function called pygame.display.update() which can update just portions of the screen, but flip() is often simpler to use when you're updating the entire display every frame, as most games do.

 Does that help clarify what this function does?

+    Add a scoring system
+    Implement multiple lives and respawning
+    Add an explosion effect for the asteroids
+    Add acceleration to the player movement
+    Make the objects wrap around the screen instead of disappearing Add a background image
+    Create different weapon types
+    Make the asteroids lumpy instead of perfectly round Make the ship have a triangular hit box instead of a circular one Add a shield power-up
+    Add a speed power-up
+    Add bombs that can be dropped